Hamsa Sridhar Bastani

 Anderer, Bastani, and Silberholz.
 Adaptive Clinical Trial Designs with Surrogates: When Should We Bother?, Management Science (2022).

 Ramchandani, Bastani, and Wyatt.
-Unmasking Human Trafficking Risk in Commercial Sex Supply Chains with Machine Learning, Under Revision.
+Unmasking Human Trafficking Risk in Commercial Sex Supply Chains with Machine Learning, M&SOM (2025).

 Bastani, Bastani, and Sinchaisri.
-Improving Human Decision-Making with Machine Learning, Under Revision.
+Improving Human Sequential Decision-Making with Reinforcement Learning, Management Science (2025).

 Xu and Bastani.
-Multitask Learning and Bandits via Robust Statistics, Under Revision.
+Multitask Learning and Bandits via Robust Statistics, Management Science (2025).

 Bastani, Simchi-Levi, and Zhu.
 Meta Dynamic Pricing: Transfer Learning Across Experiments, Management Science (2021).